ESCYMO – Enhancing Snow CompetencY of Models and Operators

-The results of the project will be helpful in identifying significant physical processes, deriving efficient parameterizations and analyzing uncertainties in hydrological modeling.
+The project results will be helpful in identifying significant physical processes, deriving efficient parameterizations and analyzing uncertainties in hydrological modeling.
 The project will develop new methodology to include new types of data in hydrological models and to analyze the value of different input/criteria/structure to reduce uncertainty.

-Furthermore, ESCYMO will develop learning modules and refine existing hydrology curriculum at the University of Oslo to enhance capability of future hydrologists to evaluate uncertainty in snow dominated catchments.
+Furthermore, ESCYMO will develop learning modules and refine existing hydrology (and related topics) curriculum at the studies in geosciences at University of Oslo to enhance capability of future hydrologists to evaluate uncertainty in snow dominated catchments.

 ESCYMO is a knowledge-building project seeking to contribute to industry-oriented researcher training and long-term competence development in the Norwegian research community within topics that are crucial to the development of business and industry in Norway.

 Full name of the research project ESCYMO is Enhancing Snow CompetencY of Models and Operators.

 Besides the cooperation with partners from the hydropower industry, ESCYMO collaborates with Globesar AS and the SnowHow-Project/SINTEF.